Augmented Model Predictive Control: A Balance between Satellite Agility and Computation Complexity: Results and Discussion

 \subsection{Simulation Results and Discussion}

-Fig.~\ref{fig2} illustrates the attitude tracking error obtained from ten Monte Carlo simulations, while the corresponding quantitative results are summarized in Table~\ref{table4}.
+Fig.~\ref{fig2} illustrates the attitude tracking error obtained from 100 Monte Carlo simulations, while the corresponding quantitative results are summarized in Table~\ref{table4}.
 Throughout all phases, the ULMPC method, which does not account for actuator saturation, exhibits noticeable overshoots during rapid maneuvers and shows the longest transition time among all MPC methods.
 When actuator saturation is explicitly considered, CLMPC effectively limits excessive control effort.
 However, similar to ULMPC, it still exhibits steady-state errors in Phases II and III, when the target is in motion.
 The steady-state error arises from model mismatches in LMPC caused by system linearization and feedforward control, and its magnitude increases with the target's motion speed.
-In contrast, the augmented-CLMPC employs an embedded integrator to compensate for model mismatches, thereby maintaining near-zero tracking errors in all phases.
-Moreover, the augmented-CLMPC also shortens the transition time compared to other LMPC methods.
-Unlike LMPC-based methods, the NMPC captures the full nonlinear dynamics, achieving a faster transient response and maintaining near-zero steady-state error.
-Overall, ULMPC is limited by actuator constraints, while CLMPC enhances dynamic performance but still exhibits steady-state errors, whereas augmented-CLMPC and NMPC demonstrate superior accuracy and agility across all phases.
+In contrast, the A-CLMPC employs an embedded integrator to compensate for model mismatches.
+Therefore, the tracking error in Phase II is reduced by 72.22\% compared with ULMPC and by 72.07\% compared with CLMPC, while in Phase III it is reduced by 81.58\% compared with ULMPC and by 81.82\% compared with CLMPC.
+Moreover, the A-CLMPC also shortens the transition time compared to other LMPC methods across all phases.
+Unlike LMPC-based methods, the NMPC captures the full nonlinear dynamics, achieving a faster transient response and a steady-state error comparable to, or even slightly larger than, that of the proposed A-CLMPC.
+Overall, ULMPC is limited by actuator constraints, while CLMPC enhances dynamic performance but still exhibits steady-state errors, whereas A-CLMPC and NMPC demonstrate superior accuracy and agility across all phases.